UI of the Costco checkout on a laptop, phone and tablet.

 Page one of checkout before the redesign, and page one of checkout after the redesign.
 Note that the same options are still available to the user in the new experience (on the right) options used less often have been deprioratized or hidden behind progressive disclosure interactions.

 There were questions around two different checkout frameworks to pursue.
-Both options seemed as though they would benefit our users and we decided that testing both was the route we would need to take.
+Both seemed likely to benefit our users, so we decided that testing both would give us the clarity we needed.
+My primary responsibilities in this portion of the project included:

 My Deliverables: